usmanalimaan/groupwise/README.md

 **curl -LJO https://raw.githubusercontent.com/cimitrasoftware/groupwise/master/install -o ./ ; chmod +x ./install ; ./install help**

 UNIVERSAL SETTINGS FILE (settings_gw.cfg)
-All of these scripts are designed to read configuration settings from the settings_gw.cfg file.
+All of these scripts are designed to read configuration settings from a file called **settings_gw.cfg**.
 The settings_gw.cfg file should be automatically generated if it does not exist.
 When you run a script, with the properly configured command line variables, if the settings_gw.cfg file does not exist, the script will create it.
-If you will are having troubles getting a settings_gw.cfg file just run the script: gw_system_list_users.sh and the file should get automatically created.
+If you are having troubles getting a settings_gw.cfg file just run the script: gw_system_list_users.sh and the file should get automatically created.

 UNIVERSAL HELP
-To get the help for a script, just run the script, or run it with a -h script and you will get a help screen.
+To get the help for a script, just run the script, or run it with a -h switch and you will get a help screen.

 **4.** **CONFIGURE** GWADMIN-SERVICE LOCATION AND CREDENTIALS

-Edit the settings_gw.cfg file and make sure GW_ADMIN* variables are properly configured.
+Edit the settings_gw.cfg file and make sure **GW_ADMIN*** variables are all properly configured.
 Similar to this.

 GW_ADMIN_SERVICE_ADDRESS="192.168.1.2"